jgkramer/jgkramer.github.io/_drafts/2022-11-15-Statewide_Usage.md

 Observations:

 * For a slightly larger population than Nevada (3.6 million), the total annual electricity usage is 13.0 TWh / year, for an annual usage per capita of 3600 kWh
-* There is a summer peak driven by air-conditioning, but it is much smaller than in Nevada
+* There is an air-conditioning summer peak, but it is much smaller than in Nevada
-  - Of the 13.0 TWh annual consumption, 37% is in the 4 summer months June through September
+  - 37% of annual residentual consumption is in the 4 summer months June through September
   - Peak usage month (August) is only **1.49x** the minimum usage month (April)
 * There is a second peak in the winter, corresponding to the heating season
   - The peak is smaller than the summer peak but larger than Nevada's winter peak: Connecticut January usage is **1.31x** April's minimum.